 Beginning with a question can promote additional inquiries throughout the meeting.
 By posing questions, you inspire others to do likewise when it's their opportunity to speak, potentially leading to a more productive meeting.
 Consider the following two statements as an example:

 A: Management made these changes without consulting the team!

 B: Why did management make these changes without consulting the team?

-Both statements state the same fact that changes were made without consulting the team.
-But phrasing it in the question sounds less accusatory and more inquisitive.
-The conversation that follows after will be more collaborative than defensive, and opens the doors for more effective conversations.
+Both statements convey the same information, that changes were made without consulting the team.
+However, phrasing it as a question comes across as less accusatory and more curious.
+This approach fosters a more collaborative dialogue rather than a defensive one, opening the doors for more productive conversations.

 During corporate town hall meetings, an "us-against-them" mentality can be detrimental.
 By taking the initiative to understand the company's perspective, management demonstrates care and empathy, encouraging everyone else to do the same.

 This approach reduces the likelihood of miscommunication and begins the process of realignment within the team.

 Start with polls for better town hall meetings